1

 4.2

-In the most renowned terroirs of Champagne, in Epernay, the Maison de Venoge has been a producer of excellent champagne since 1837, rewarded on numerous occasions for the quality of its vintages.
-Venoge champagnes were the favorite wines of the Countess of Segur and Sarah Bernhardt.
-The range has grown significantly and its offer of the highest quality champagnes is now exported to more than 40 countries and sold only in hotels, fine restaurants and high-end specialty stores.
+In Epernay, one of Champagne's most renowned terroirs, Maison de Venoge has been producing champagne of excellence since 1837, winning numerous awards for the quality of its cuvées.
+Venoge champagnes were the favorite wines of the Comtesse de Ségur and Sarah Bernhardt.
+The range has expanded considerably, and today its offer of top-quality champagnes is exported to over 40 countries and sold exclusively in hotels, top restaurants and high-end specialty stores.
 Find out more

 Recommended by